joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 Restart sensu-client and sensu-server on the nodes and then stop the crond daemon again.
 In a few minutes we should get an email from sensu with the subject "sensu alert" and a bag full of JSON data.

-This isn't the most useful handler, but it illustrates the concepts of checks and handlers and how they work together.
-At this point, we have a working sensu-client and sensu-server to start experimenting further.
+This isn't the most useful handler but it illustrates the concepts of checks and handlers and how they work together.
+At this point we now have a working sensu-client and sensu-server to start experimenting further.
 In the future we'll cover more examples of checks, handlers, metrics, etc.

 If you have further questions please visit #sensu on IRC Freenode.